 We believe that Arielle’s previous food allergy and asthma experiences on campus also influenced the school’s room assignment decisions and we are grateful to her for blazing the trail to benefit new students.
 It really helped us avoid many potential pitfalls to speak to a student attending the same school.

-Our first college care package has now been mailed to Cyrus, complete with extra inhalers, allergen friendly cookies and the mop we forgot to pack.
 Based on our family’s experience, I offer up a few tips for a successful transition to college:

 - Discuss asthma control and potential environmental allergens with your allergist when you explore accommodation requirements.